island-lang/island-lang.github.io/README.md

 * **[Stateless loops](#loops)** (or alternatively **structured loops**) represent a novel approach to iterative control flow that attempts to synthesize the best of both the imperative and functional idioms.
 * **[Accumulative generators](#accumulative-streams-and-named-return-variables)**, as well as **accumulative generator comprehensions** enhance the declarative expressiveness the language by abstracting over the notion of the "prior" output of a generator.
 * **[Relation classes](#logic-programming)** encapsulate logic-programming style relations within immutable container objects.
 Relation classes are defined using a diverse mixture of programming approaches: rules, predicates, functions and generators.
-* **[Abstract pattern recognizers](#patterns-and-parsers)** are function-like methods that generalize over the basic pattern matching syntax, as well as traditional regular expressions, by allowing to recognize and capture arbitrary patterns within any type of input stream.
+* **[Abstract pattern recognizers](#patterns-and-parsers)** are special methods that generalize over the basic pattern matching expression syntax, as well as traditional regular expressions, by enabling the recognition and capture of arbitrary patterns within any type of input stream.

 ## Implementation state